priyank217/Renumscan/README.md

 ## To-Do List
 - [ ] Risk scoring and prioritization based on identified assets and exposure levels
 - [ ] Leaked data check using breach databases or open-source APIs
-- [ ] IP address scanning for open ports and services (e.g., using Nmap,Masscan or rustscan)
+- [x] IP address scanning for open ports and services.
 - [ ] IP rotation during scanning to avoid detection and rate-limiting
 - [ ] Parallel processing to increase scan efficiency and reduce runtime
 - [ ] Social media and employee footprint analysis (open-source intelligence)